Transitional Kitchen Remodel Proves to be a Popular Choice Amongst Homeowners

 In addition to the kitchen remodel, the mudroom was also renovated to allow for a better flow into the basement.

 “You have to go through the mudroom to get through the basement, so we removed the basement door and opened up a wall to made it feel more like a continuation of living space,” said Vince.
 “The cabinetry hides a lot of day-to-day items, so the space is neat and tastefully done for those passing through to walk down to the basement.”

-“A built in cabinet was modified to store dog food and little nook under the countertop was also designed to tuck away bowls too,” added Vince.
+“A built-in cabinet was modified to store dog food and a little nook under the countertop was also designed to tuck away bowls too,” added Vince.